nzp/minceware/README.rst

 each cracklib word is worth 15.7 bits, we get the high number.
 With 8 words you would get ~125 bits, so you're probably more than safe if you just omit one word from the default output.

+The ``-i`` flag puts the program in “calculator” mode where you can see how many bits (if combined with ``-w``) a passphrase has, how long a passphrase of certain strength would be (if combined with ``-e``), or how many words the given word list contains (when used alone).
+All variants show bits per word in parentheses.

 The ``-f`` flag is a path to the word list file which needs to be simply a Unix words formatted (newline delimited list of words) file.
 Value of ``-``